linkfang/react-eclipsefdn-members/README.md

 With these properties updated, the server should be able to start and authenticate properly.
 If the 3 users mentioned within the OIDC configuration section were added, the data should be accessible in a way that is comparable to how it would be in production.

+To enable connections to the FoundationDB API, a second client will need to be created in the same realm as was created for the FoundationDB API service.
+This second client will be set up similarly to the first, but have service accounts enabled.
+Once enabled, roles will need to be set within the service account giving all org related roles, as well as sys read access.
+This should properly restrict service access to the API.

-As a side note, regeneration of the database on start along with the insertion of data into the database can be disabled for development environments by setting the following fields within `src/main/resources/application.properties`:
+As a side note, the insertion of data into the database can be enabled/disabled for development environments by setting the following fields within `src/main/resources/application.properties`:

-1. Setting `%dev.eclipse.dataloader.enabled` to false.
+1. Setting `%dev.eclipse.dataloader.enabled` to true/false.
 This property is what enables the Data bootstrap to load in mock data.
-2. Removing the `%dev.quarkus.hibernate-orm.database.generation` property or commenting it out.
-This is what resets the database to empty on start.

 [^ Top](#react-eclipsefdn-members)
 ### Running